-- Submit form to your counselor in Student Services.
+- Submit the form to your counselor in Student Services.

 6. How do I get college recommendations?

 Counselor Recommendation: Recommendation request forms are found in the counselor's office.
-Return completed form to counselor.
+Return the completed form to your counselor.
 Copies can be made to share with your teachers.
-Please turn in completed form 2 weeks prior to the due date.
+Please turn in the completed form 2 weeks prior to the due date.

 Teacher Recommendation: Speak to your teacher well in advance of the needed recommendation.
 You may need one-two recommendations depending on the school.

 Whether you are planning on going to a four-year college or Triton, you will fill out the FAFSA.
 Attend our financial aid information session in English or Spanish with your parents/guardians at Leyden.
 The FASFAFEST will take place is to TBD.
 Join us for a presentation followed by step-by-step instructions in English and Spanish to complete the Free Application for Federal Student Aid (FASFA).